 Finland is not a country known for its horror movie output – you could, arguably (and no doubt someone will argue) count the number of Finnish horror films on your fingers.
 But in the early 1950s, two significant films emerged that both played with ideas of the supernatural, witchcraft and what we now are apparently obliged to call ‘folk horror’.
 One of these films, The White Reindeer (Valkoinen peura), achieved some international acclaim, winning a special award at the 1953 Cannes Film Festival (for ‘Best Fairy Tale Film’, rather impressively – the only known example of such an award) and would also win a Golden Globe as Best Foreign Film.
 The other film, The Witch Returns to Life (Noita palaa elämään), had less international impact, and has languished in relative obscurity outside (and, arguably, inside) Finland since its release in 1952.

 I first saw these two films in the late 1980s, when I managed to obtain a VHS tape featuring of-air recordings of both from Finnish TV broadcasts.
 Curiously, Finland was a hotbed of horror movie fandom in the 1980s, and several people were active on the tape trading scene.
-A certain bemusement was expressed at my interest in seeing these films (the average Finnish horror fan was a defiant gorehound), but nevertheless, the tape was duly sent across.
-A second or third generation copy, with no subtitles of course.
-But both films were more than I’d hoped they would be, even without the benefit of understanding the dialogue (and to be fair, neither film actually needs subtitles for you to understand what is going on clearly).
-I fell in love with both films, and would evangelise wildly about them at every opportunity (usually to an indifferent response – British horror fans were also defiant gorehounds, by and large).
-Eventually, I loaned the tape to a friend, and of course never saw it again.
+A certain bemusement was expressed at my interest in seeing these films (the average Finnish horror fan was a defiant gorehound), but nevertheless, the tape – a second or third generation copy of off-air recordings, with no subtitles of course – was duly sent over.
+Both films were more than I’d hoped they would be, even without the benefit of understanding the dialogue (and to be fair, neither film actually needs subtitles for you to understand what is going on clearly).
+I fell in love with both films and would evangelise wildly about them at every opportunity (usually to an indifferent response – British horror fans were also defiant gorehounds, by and large).
+Eventually, I loaned the tape to a friend, and of course, never saw it again.
 It took a long time to catch up with both films after that.

 While the sexuality of Pirata is treated with some suspicion, Kuosmanen brings her character to life as a rounded and more tormented than she might have otherwise been.
 The choice of a thirty-something actress to play the role is interesting – I can’t say that I know much about Laplander culture, but I’m assuming that most people would be married off much earlier in life in a close-knit and traditional community like this, and it’s entirely possible that her character is supposed to be much younger.
 But the actor’s maturity makes her sexuality more genuine – this is a woman who knows her own mind and acknowledges her own needs.
 And Kuosmanen has a mature attractiveness that perhaps reflects the rural world of the movie in a way that a younger actress might not have.
 More significantly, she is able to switch from happy-go-lucky to tortured to demonic with consummate ease – and it must be said that she shines out among a cast that does not give great performances on the whole (though their authenticity as the characters they play more than compensates for any stilted dialogue delivery).